Ad-Astra-Absurdum/kRPC2/README.md

 * kRPC2 wiki page:  [kRPC2 wiki](https://github.com/KozmoKode/kRPC2/wiki "Google's Homepage")

-  * This is the initial consolidation point for planning and feedback
+  * This is the initial consolidation point for planning and feedback - DekozmikMayhem